Thankfully, many crafting and automation games account for this by including in-game tutorials and glossaries to guide you along the way.

 Platforms: Windows, Switch, Mac, Linux

-Easily one of the best resource management games like Satisfactory, Factorio has you taking untapped sandboxes and turning them into automated production paradises.
+Easily one of the finest resource management games like Satisfactory, Factorio has you taking untapped sandboxes and turning them into automated production paradises.

 It starts with your character being dropped onto an alien planet where they’ll have to work their way up manually chopping trees, mining ores, and building machines.